varaprasad2251/The-Redactor/COLLABORATORS.md

 Spacy Doc | https://spacy.io/api/doc | Used as reference while adding custom attributes to Doc and creating custom components.

 Spacy Pipelines | https://spacy.io/usage/processing-pipelines#analysis | Used to understand how spacy pipelines and components work.

+NLTK Wordnet | https://www.nltk.org/howto/wordnet.html | Used as reference to implement function to fetch synonyms of a word.